 - This month’s bill: $X + $49.50

-If you’re on an annual plan you’ll be billed monthly for any extra bandwidth costs you incur.
+If you’re on an annual plan you’ll still be billed monthly for any extra bandwidth costs you incur, since your plan’s bandwidth allotment is a monthly amount.
 You can always see your receipts in Account Settings.

 Still not sure if you’re in the right spot?
 Talk to us.
 We’re happy to chat math.